 "When you think about being a good sportsman, there's a lot of things that come to mind," Jeter said after winning the 2009 Sports Illustrated Sportsman of the Year.
 "People tell you it's success on the baseball field, and I think that's part of it.
 I also think there's a lot of qualities that go into it -- hard work, dedication, pride, humility.
 These are all things that I learned at a very young age."

-All eyes were on Jeter this past week, with a dramatic finish to a 19-year Yankee career, and once again he demonstrated results -- a game-winning hit in his final at-bat at Yankee Stadium, and an RBI single in his final career at-bat in Fenway Park, the home of longtime nemesis Boston Red Sox.
+Jeter had a dramatic finish to his 19-year career that ended with a game-winning hit in his final at-bat at Yankee Stadium, and an RBI single in his final career at-bat in Fenway Park, the home of longtime nemesis Boston Red Sox.
 And amid the cheers were the accolades as it relates to the man's character.

 Since then, Jeter racked up 14-time All-Star games -- including one MVP for the midsummer classic -- and five World Series Championships.
 Jeter is also the winner of Major League Baseball’s highest honor for off-the-field achievement: The Roberto Clemente Award, which he won in 2009 for his work with his own “Turn 2” Foundation helping kids lead a positive lifestyle away from drugs and alcohol.